Victim advocates are professionals trained to support victims of crime.

 Once an advocate has completed the training requirements, the agency will provide documentation to ACASA which will then issue a certificate to the advocate.
 ACASA will maintain a register of certified advocates.
 Agencies will provide documentation to maintain the advocate’s certification on an annual basis.

-A minimum of 10 hours continuing education will be required annually after certification to maintain certification.
+A minimum of ten hours (10) of continuing education will be required annually after certification to maintain certification.
 Continuing education may be delivered in the classroom or as self-study.
 Academic credits in a related field earned at institutions of higher education may be counted toward the continuing education requirement at the discretion of the sexual assault services coordinator.
-Other options may include, but are not limited to, attending Advisory Council meetings, web-based training, special workshops and/or conferences approved by the executive director of the sponsoring agency.
+Other options may include, attending Advisory Council meetings, web-based trainings, special workshops and/or conferences approved by the Executive Director of the agency.

 Failure to Maintain Certification Requirements